vvivvi/c1-final/README.md

 # kaggle-final-project
-Final project of the course" How to Win a Data Science Competition: Learn from Top Kagglers" by National Research University Higher School of Economics
+Final project of the course" How to Win a Data Science Competition: Learn from Top Kagglers" by National Research University Higher School of Economics.

+Author: Ville Viitaniemi

 ## Overview of the approach

 This solution does not aim for the best possible prediction accuracy.
 Instead, a straightforward solution is described that involves most of the techniques mentioned in the final project requirements.

 ### Task
+In this competition the input data consists of daily sales data from the 1C Company, separated according to individual shops and items.
+The input data is from the time period January 2013 - October 2015.
+The task is to predict the total sales for every product and store during the month of December 2015.

 ### Approach
 In the  implemented approach